ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 ```

 2. Create an iRule and add it to a VIP.

-Here is a sample iRule which does Apache like HTTP Request/Response logging;
+Go to Local Traffic > iRules > iRules List.
+Click on Create and here is a sample iRule which does Apache like HTTP Request/Response logging;
 ```
 when CLIENT_ACCEPTED {
     set client_address [IP::client_addr]